-A two-character code representing the specifications used for the calculation and reporting of the tax.
+A two-digit code that represents the specifications used to calculate and report the tax.

 Tax codes in SAP Business One are used to identify the tax rate and the corresponding tax accounts for specific transactions.
 They enable the automated calculation and posting of taxes, which plays a central role in tax management.
 Tax codes should be defined carefully and ideally in collaboration with a tax consultant in order to fulfil tax law requirements.